Community Paramedic

 • Current Paramedic Licence

-• Primary Care Paramedic or Advanced Care Paramedic certification from an accredited program or equivalent
+• Primary Care Paramedic or Advanced Care Paramedic or Advanced Care Paramedic or Critical Care Paramedic certification

 • Verification of 2011 National Occupational Competency Profile for Paramedics training (Paramedic Association of Canada, 2011) *